 Typically it is not one single factor or reason that leads to infidelity.
-Additionally sometimes the reasons for infidelity evolve and change… just like life.
-For example, it might be attraction that starts the affair, but attachment and complex life circumstances that sustains it.
+Additionally, sometimes the reasons for infidelity evolve and change… just like life.
+For example, it might be an attraction that starts the affair, but attachment and complex life circumstances that sustain it.

-Whatever may be the reason or combination of reasons driving an affair, some common factors are usually applicable: 1) there is always another option be it couples therapy, or separation/divorce, or any of the myriad of options in between these two, and 2) there is usually eventual pain involved for all parties engaging in infidelity.
+Whatever may be the reason or combination of reasons driving an affair, some common factors are usually applicable: 1) there is always another option be it couples therapy, separation/divorce, or any of the myriad of options in between these two, and 2) there is usually eventual pain involved for all parties engaging in infidelity.

-Cheating is an age old phenomenon and a severely chastised act, and yet it continues to plague many committed relationships, often with much at stake such as divorce, social ostracizing, estranging children, financial loss etc. The underlying question is why cheat?
+Cheating is an age-old phenomenon and a severely chastised act.
+Yet, it continues to plague many committed relationships, often with much at stake such as divorce, social ostracizing, estranging children, financial loss, etc. The underlying question Why do people cheat?

-- Unhappiness: Feeling restless, unhappy and yearning for something different or a missing part of life can lead to cheating.
+Feeling restless, unhappy, and yearning for something different or a missing part of life can lead to cheating.
 This is discontent with oneself and not necessarily with the relationship.
 The affair represents seeking fulfillment for the missing aspect.

-- Boredom: The attraction to something new, different and unknown brings excitement and promise in a way that the familiar does not.
-If the zing and passion has faded and the relationship feels mundane, starting something new can be very enticing.
-While the comfort of a long term relationship is stable and predictable, the excitement of a new relationship is energizing.
-Most people want both, and people in successful long term relationships have figured out how to bring the excitement into their stable relationship, instead of seeking it outside.
+The attraction to something new, different and unknown brings excitement and promise in a way that the familiar does not.
+If the zing and passion have faded and the relationship feels mundane, starting something new can be very enticing.
+While the comfort of a long-term relationship is stable and predictable, the excitement of a new relationship is energizing.
+Most people want both, and people in successful long-term relationships have figured out how to bring excitement into their stable relationship, instead of seeking it outside.

-- Resentment: Anger unexpressed or unresolved, turning into resentment is poison for a relationship.
+Anger unexpressed or unresolved, turning into resentment is poison for a relationship.
 Resentment may fuel feelings of revenge.
-Cheating serves the purpose of hurting and getting back at the partner, and feeling a sense of justification.
+Cheating serves the purpose of hurting and getting back at the partner and feeling a sense of justification.

-- Immaturity: If there is a lack of experience or understanding of what a committed relationship requires, one may give in to temptation, attraction and lust without realizing the consequences of hurting their partner.
+If there is a lack of experience or understanding of what a committed relationship requires, one may give in to temptation, attraction, and lust without realizing the consequences of hurting their partner.

-- Sexual Addiction: This leads to engaging in promiscuous or sexual behaviors in order numb or distract from emotional distress.
+This leads to engaging in promiscuous or sexual behaviors in order to numb or distract from emotional distress.

-- Desire to Break-Up: One may be stuck in a dissatisfying relationship without the courage to voice their desire to end it due to fear of hurting their partner or the fear of other repercussions may be paralyzing.
-Or as the case might be one might cheat and want their partner to find out and initiate the break up.
+One may be stuck in a dissatisfying relationship without the courage to voice their desire to end it due to fear of hurting their partner or the fear of other repercussions may be paralyzing.
+Or as the case might be one might cheat and want their partner to find out and initiate the breakup.

-- Adrenalin Addiction: The rush from secrecy, hiding and managing two or more relationships may be titillating, providing novelty and excitement that is difficult to give up.
-Additionally there may be constant seeking of a new relationship on the side in order to enjoy the rush of the initial romance or limerence.
+The rush from secrecy, hiding and managing two or more relationships may be titillating, providing novelty and excitement that is difficult to give up.
+Additionally, there may be constantly seeking a new relationship on the side in order to enjoy the rush of the initial romance or limerence.

-- Impulsive Behavior: Thoughtlessly one may indulge in cheating on an impulse without consideration for repercussions or long term effects.
+Thoughtlessly one may indulge in cheating on an impulse without consideration for repercussions or long-term effects.

 Affairs can be physical, emotional, or both; conducted through text only, virtual means, phone or in person.
 Cheating on a partner may be done via flattery, flirting, fantasy, porn or even just eye contact.
 It can start with mere flirtation intended to add a bit of the missing spark to life.
 And it begins to feel so good, that soon it evolves into a full-fledged affair.
 Cheating has been redefined to include emotional, physical, spiritual transgressions, as well as transgressions of the imagination.

-Expectations in modern relationships that a partner will fulfill all ones needs for companionship, romance, emotional connection, mental stimulation, sexual excitement, financial fulfillment, etc. are a tall order, and primed for failure.
-Additionally the presence of variety and the ease of access make a recipe for infidelity.
+Expectations in modern relationships that a partner will fulfill all one’s needs for companionship, romance, emotional connection, mental stimulation, sexual excitement, financial fulfillment, etc. are a tall order, and primed for failure.
+Additionally, the presence of variety and ease of access make a recipe for infidelity.

 For contemporary love, it is all the more essential to have realistic expectations and to invest in oneself along with investing in the growth and nurturance of the relationship.